RandomSearch18/a-level-project/docs/readme.md

 - Efficient battery use during navigation (if a live navigation feature is added)
 - Warnings if the surfaces on the route are poor
 - Avoiding wet and muddy routes based on time of year and surface type
+- A list of directions for sharing with others

 ###### Transcript